Monday, February 18, 2013

 "There will be days when you don't know if you can run a marathon.
 There will be a lifetime of knowing that you have"

 Hi guys - Holy Crow!
-What a huge crowd we had down at Boutwell last Sunday for our "on-the-course" training run.
+What a huge crowd we had down at Boutwell last week for our "on-the-course" training run.
 There had to be close to 150 folks there!
-A big thanks to Val from The Trak Shak for putting out all the water & Gu, opening up Boutwell, and supposedly having coffee at the finish (I was too slow to partake in any of that!).
+A big thanks to Val from The Trak Shak for putting out all the water & Gu, opening up Boutwell, and having coffee and Do-nut holes at the finish (Man, they were good).
+And a big Thank You to the Cahaba Cyclists that accompanied us to prevent cars from running us over.
+They were great to have out there.
+With so many folks out then, and with the huge crowds I saw running the streets this weekend, I know this is going to be one fantastic Mercedes.

 Next week's TWA will be a little more specific about the expo, the night and the morning before the race and a few specifics about Mercedes itself.
 Be smart!